The Anti-Virus Virus

 Image 4: Malware Download Dialog Box

-At that point, she realized that malware itself was communicating with her and trying to install itself on her machine.
-She clicked the Cancel button dialog box but instead of terminating the installation, she was taken back to the first message box which told her again that her computer contained various signs of viruses and needed to be examined.
-Essentially, she was trapped in a loop, unable to close the Browser.
-After another round of scans and cancelations, she decided to bring up the Task Manager and terminate the process from there.
+At that point, she realized the malware itself was communicating with her and trying to install onto her machine.
+She clicked the Cancel button in the dialog box, but instead of terminating the installation, she was redirected back to the first message, again warning her that her computer showed signs of infection and needed to be examined.
+Essentially, she was trapped in a loop and unable to close the browser.
+After another round of scans and cancellations, she finally brought up the Task Manager and force-terminated the process.

-Several days later during dinner, she happened to mention her run-in with the malware and I made a sly comment that these are the rewards we reap for hanging around dubious websites.
+Several days later, over dinner, she casually mentioned her run-in with the malware.
+I made a sly comment that these are the rewards we reap for hanging around dubious websites.
 She took offense.
-“Dubious web sites?” she said, mocking me, “this was the fourth entry on the first search results page of Google.
+“Dubious websites?” she said, mocking me.
+“This was the fourth entry on the first page of Google search results.
 How ‘dubious’ can that be?”

-I found it hard to believe that the writers of the malware were clever enough to sneak by the Google filters and make it to the top of the first search results page.
-I executed the same search she did just day previous.
-My search results were almost identical, but ironically her malware link had by then moved a step upwards in relevance.
+I found it hard to believe that the malware writers were clever enough to bypass Google’s filters and climb that high in the search rankings.
+Curious, I performed the same search she had done just a few days earlier.
+My results were almost identical—except that, ironically, her malware link had moved even higher in relevance.

-Instead of clicking on the link I copied its URL and went directly to the website (Image 5)
+Rather than clicking on it, I copied the URL and navigated directly to the website (Image 5).

 Yaacov Apelbaum-Derkeiler.com-3